 For my scarf, I chose to use I Love this Yarn Gradient in the colorway, Brights.
 It’s one of my favourite colorways because I love watching the yarn change colour as I crochet.

 This scarf pattern is versatile, which means that you can use any weight or brand of yarn that you’d like.
-The knit-like design of this scarf allows the yarn to be the star, so any variegated, striped, marled, or solid color yarn would work well.
+Any variegated, striped, marled, or solid color yarn works well because the knit-like design of this scarf lets the yarn be the star.

 The original pattern calls for using a medium 4 worsted weight (aran) yarn, but if you choose to use a different weight, you may need to adjust your hook size to suit the yarn.
 Have fun and get creative with your yarn choice!
 I’m so excited to see all of your creations.